-Part I of this post introduced you to the concept of Driver's Education, the registration and tech inspection process.
-Today's post explores the rest of the experience from scheduling runs, classroom time and running laps.
+Part I of this post introduced you to the concept of PCA Drivers Ed, the registration and tech inspection process.
+Today’s post explores the rest of the experience from scheduling runs, classroom time and running laps.

 Your First Run and “Hot Lap”